ivanov/popular-front/README.md

 - [ ] support comm messages
 - [ ] message order editor (vi keys)
       x delete with 'd' or 'x'
-      - paste with 'p'
+      x paste with 'p'
-      - copy with 'y'
+      x copy with 'y'
-      - undo with 'u' (ideally would be multi-level)
+      x undo with 'u' (ideally would be multi-level)
+      - undo a clearallmessages action
+      - undo a paste
 - [ ] scrolling for messages inside container
 - [ ] Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at